Sirupsen/sirupsen.github.io/_posts/2016-12-03-shitlists.md

 Building the shitlist gives the team responsible for it a number of advantages:

-1. **Strong feedback loop.** The goal is to reduce the `Shitlist` to an empty Array and always raise or remove the cod entirely.
+1. **Strong feedback loop.** The goal is to reduce the `Shitlist` to an empty Array and always raise or remove the code entirely.
 Remove a class from the list, fix the code and the tests, celebrate and move on.
 2. **Stopped the bleeding.** New deprecated behaviour is not introduced unless the team is contacted or some other action defined in the error is taken.